Silvio Baldini

-Silvio Baldini (born 11 September 1958 in Massa) is an Italian association football manager, last in charge of Serie B club Perugia.
+Silvio Baldini (born 11 September 1958) is an Italian association football manager, currently in charge of the Italy U21 national team.

 Career

 Early years

-Born in Massa but hailing from nearby Carrara, Baldini started his coaching career in 1984 at the age of 26 with Bagnone, an amateur Seconda Categoria team which he led to immediate promotion in his debut year.
+Born in Massa but hailing from nearby Carrara, Baldini started his coaching career in 1984 at the age of 26 with Bagnone, an amateur Seconda Categoria team, which he led to immediate promotion in his debut year.
 In 1988, he became assistant coach of Massese.

-In 1989, he was then appointed at the helm of Promozione team Forte dei Marmi, which he led to promotion in 1991.
+In 1989, he was appointed at the helm of the Promozione team Forte dei Marmi, which he led to promotion in 1991.
 After a single season with Viareggio, he finally obtained a professional coaching license and returned to Massese, this time as head coach, in 1992.
-Following that experience, he served as head coach for Serie C1 clubs Siena (1993-1995) and Carrarese (1995-1997).
+Following that experience, he served as head coach for Serie C1 clubs Siena (1993–1995) and Carrarese (1995–1997).

 Chievo and Brescia

-In 1997 Baldini was chosen to fill the Chievo Verona head coaching position, on what was his first Serie B job, leading the gialloblu to a final seventh place in the league table.
+In 1997, Baldini was chosen to fill the Chievo Verona head coaching position on what was his first Serie B job, leading the gialloblu to a final seventh place in the league table.
 He then moved next year to Brescia in 1998.

 Empoli

-In 1999 he moved back to his native Tuscany as the new head coach of Serie B club Empoli.
-In 2002, Empoli ended in fourth place, being therefore promoted to Serie A.
+In 1999, he moved back to his native Tuscany as the new head coach of Serie B club Empoli.
+In 2002, Empoli finished fourth in the league, and the team was promoted to Serie A.

-On his Serie A debut year, Baldini led Empoli, widely tipped for relegation, to an impressive 12th place in the Italian top flight.
+In his Serie A debut year, Baldini led Empoli, widely tipped for relegation, to an impressive 12th place in the Italian top flight.

 Palermo

-Baldini's successes at Empoli led to interest from ambitious Serie B club Palermo, which was acquired by Maurizio Zamparini just one year earlier.
-Assigned with the goal to guide the Rosanero to immediate promotion to Serie A, Baldini was given a squad including star players such as Luca Toni or Gianluca Berti (which he brought with him from his past experience at Empoli).
+Baldini's successes at Empoli led to interest from the ambitious Serie B club Palermo, which was acquired by Maurizio Zamparini just one year earlier.
+Assigned to guide the Rosanero to immediate promotion to Serie A, Baldini was given a squad including star players such as Luca Toni or Gianluca Berti (which he brought with him from his experience at Empoli).

 In January 2004, following a 1–3 home defeat to Salernitana, Baldini criticized his chairman Zamparini for his words regarding the team's recent performances; he was subsequently fired, leaving Palermo in third place, and replaced by Francesco Guidolin who eventually guided the Sicilians to win the league title.

 Serie A years: Parma and Lecce

-Baldini returned to coach in the 2004–05 season with Parma, being appointed at Renzo Ulivieri's place on September; he was however sacked himself in December 2004, leaving his side on second-last place in the Serie A table.
+Baldini returned to coaching in the 2004–05 season with Parma, being appointed in September to replace Cesare Prandelli; however, he was sacked himself in December 2004, leaving his side in second-last place in the Serie A table.

-In September 2005, he was appointed as Lecce head coach, but was again fired in January 2006.
+In September 2005, he was appointed as Lecce head coach but was fired again in January 2006.